mhesemans/TetraKids-BlockParty/README.md

 The instructions explain the game objectives and the buttons used to control the movements of the blocks in the game grid to the player.
 Visuals are added for the players so that they can recognize the game elements before the game has started.
+This section also contains the start button which will hide the game objectives and will initiate the game and activate the controls.

 ## Game view and controls